Government accused of having ‘head in the sand’ over homelessness

 “I would just point out to Parliament that, as usual, Anas Sarwar, when he is faced with facts that rebut his argument, always plays the man and not the issue,” he said.

-The clash comes as the Scottish Government announced a further £100 million of funding to build 2,800 mid-market homes, with Mr McLennan saying “bold decisions” were needed to fix the crisis.
+The clash comes as the Scottish Government announced a further £100 million of funding to build 2,800 mid-market homes, with Mr McLennan saying “bold decisions” are needed to fix the crisis.

+Asked following First Minister’s Questions if Mr Swinney has confidence in Mr McLennan, a spokeswoman for the First Minister said: “Yes.”